Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 ### Quick Overview

+Toucaan organizes all css pertaining to your application's presentation layer within the framework itself.

-Here is what the folder structure looks like:
+Here is what its folder structure looks like:

 ![Toucaan architecture](./img/toucaan-folders.jpg)

-This is how Toucaan organizes all css pertaining to your application's presentation layer within the framework itself.

 ```bash
 project-root